bazizi/ServiceNow_GlideRecord_API/README.md

 If not, it is recommended that you install pip from the following URL, and retry the above command: http://pip.readthedocs.org/en/latest/installing.html

+Also please note that in Linux systems you may need to run the above commands as root:

+*sudo pip install GlideRecord*

 #####Manual installation using Git
 If you have Git, you can install GlideRecord API by running these commands in order:
 - *git clone https://github.com/bazizi/ServiceNow_GlideRecord_API.git*